-We continue our weekly creator spotlight with the penultimate story of the series, Episode Twelve: She Who Remains, written by co-project lead Ruth Long and illustrated by the brilliant Jonne Bartelds.
+We continue our weekly creator spotlight with the penultimate story of the series, Episode Twelve: She Who Remains, written by co-project lead Ruth Long and illustrated by Jonne Bartelds.

 Writer: Ruth Long